chartingsmart/eaptest/README.md

     kill_cycle=-1

-The script starts by populating the servlet cache, uploading file_count copies of the data file under names data0, data1 ...
+The script starts by populating the servlet cache, uploading *file_count* copies of the data file under names data0, data1 ...

-It then spawns thread_count threads which perform a sequence of list and upload commands on different files.
+It then spawns *thread_count* threads which perform a sequence of list and upload commands on different files.
 Threads are skewed to start operating on different files in the file set.
 Thread 1 rotates through the files starting from data1, thread 2 starts from data2 and so on.

-update_cycle determines the ratio of list to upload operations.
+*update_cycle* determines the ratio of list to upload operations.
 So, for example, with the default setting, 10, a thread will perform 9 list operations for the current file and then upload new contents on the 10th operation.
 It then moves on to the next file in the set to do 9 more lists and an upload and so on.

-Each thread performs iteration_count operations in all before it terminates.
-So, for example, with file_count 200, iteration_count 2000 and update_count 10, each thread will read every file 9 times and update each file once.
+Each thread performs *iteration_count* operations in all before it terminates.
+So, for example, with *file_count* 200, *iteration_count* 2000 and *update_count* 10, each thread will read every one of the 200 files 9 times and update each file once.

-kill_cycle can be used to configure periodic purges of the cache.
-For example, if it is supplied as 500 and all the other arguments take their defaults then after a thread has performed 450 list operations and 50 upload operations on its first 50 files it will delete the whole cache, upload every single file and then continue for the next 500 operations before performing another purge and so on.
+*kill_cycle* can be used to configure periodic purges of the cache.
+For example, if *kill_cycle* is supplied as 500 and all the other arguments take their defaults then after a thread has performed 450 list operations and 50 upload operations on its first 50 files it will delete the whole cache, upload every single file and then continue for the next 500 operations before performing another purge and so on.
 The default setting, -1, means that no purges are performed.

 When all threads have completed execution the test script shuts down the JBossEAP server collects the results from the test run.
-It logs output printed by the JBossEAP server during startup and prints wall clock times for execution of the initali upload and for execution of all child thread requests.
+It logs output printed by the JBossEAP server during startup and prints wall clock times for execution of the initiali upload and for execution of all child thread requests.
 Finally, it copies the ballon driver log file from the JBossEAP server to the local machine.

-Results are ouput to files located in subdirectory
+Results can be found in files located in subdirectory

-    results/YYYY-MM-DD-HH:MM:SS
+    results/*YYYY-MM-DD-HH:MM:SS*

 The output files appear as